kafkas/firewalk/README.md

 ```

 ## [API](./packages/admin/docs/API.md)

-When using Firecode, there are 2 kinds of objects that you need to be familiar with: traverser and migrator.
-A **traverser** is an object that walks you through a collection of documents (or more generally a [Traversable](./packages/admin/docs/API.md#Traversable)).
-A **migrator** is a convenience object that lets you easily write to documents within a given traversable.
-It uses a traverser to do that.

 You can find the full API reference for `@firecode/admin` [here](./packages/admin/docs/API.md).
 Here are some of the core functions that this library provides.